zakst/blobby-block/README.md

 ### Backend
 You will need to run multiple instances _blockchain nodes_ to be able to get an idea of how it works

-Open 4 terminal session and run the following one command in each
+Open 4 terminal sessions and run the following one command in each

 ```shell
 $ PORT=5000 yarn start:dev blockchain